Olympus E-M5 II vs Sony A58

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the A58) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the A58 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A58 was succeeded by the Sony A68.
+Both the E-M5 II and the A58 have been discontinued, but can regularly be found used on eBay.
+The A58 was replaced by the Sony A68, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M5 II or the Sony A58 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.